noaa-fisheries-integrated-toolbox/news/_posts/2019-01-14-VAST-release.md

 date: 2020-01-14
 categories:
 tags:
+  - software user resources
+  - general modeling drawer
-  - VAST
+  - update
-  - General Modeling
+  - software
 ---

 A new version of [VAST](https://james-thorson-noaa.github.io/VAST/)  has been posted to the github releases.